luoyunan/DTINet/README.md

 - `protein_vector_d400.txt`

 ### Third-party software
 Our implementation requires the [Inductive Matrix Completion](http://bigdata.ices.utexas.edu/software/inductive-matrix-completion/) (IMC) library.
-We provide an executable binary file in the src/ folder for convenience.
+We provide an executable binary file (`train_mf.mexa64`) in the src/ folder for convenience.
 The executable binary file was built on a typical Ubuntu 14.04 (64 bit) system.
-If you are using other Linux platforms, please consider building the library from its source by running `bash install_imc.sh`.

-**Tips**: We recommend users to install the IMC library using the `install_imc.sh` script.
-If you download the library yourself from the [website](http://bigdata.ices.utexas.edu/software/inductive-matrix-completion/) of IMC, please be aware that DTINet requires the C/C++ version (with Python and Matlab interfaces).
-Please do not use the other version, i.e., a pure MATLAB implementation.
-The pure MATLAB version treats the unknown/missing entries in the interaction matrix as zeros, which is not the same as required in DTINet.
+We also provided the source code of IMC (`leml-imf-src.zip`) in the `src/` folder since the downloads from the IMC website is currently available.
+If you are using other Linux platforms or have issues using the provided binary file, please consider building the library from its source code by running `bash install_imc.sh`.

 ### Tutorial
 1. Put interaction/association matrices in the `data/` folder.